Miss Buncle's Book review

 Skip to the book review

 Barbara Buncle is in a bind.
-Times are harsh, and Barbara’s bank account has seen better days.
-Maybe she could sell a novel … if she knew any stories.
-Stumped for ideas, Barbara draws inspiration from her fellow residents of Silverstream, the little English village she knows inside and out.
+Times are harsh, and her bank account has seen better days.
+She decided maybe she could write and sell a book.
+Lacking ideas, Barbara draws inspiration from her fellow residents of Silverstream, the little English village she knows inside and out.

-To her surprise, the novel is a smash.
-It’s a good thing she wrote under a pseudonym because the folks of Silverstream are in an uproar.
-But what really turns Miss Buncle’s world around is this: what happens to the characters in her book starts happening to their real-life counterparts.
-Does life really imitate art, and can she harness that power for good?
+To her surprise, the book is a hit.
+Thankfully, she wrote under a pseudonym because the folks of Silverstream are in an uproar over what is in her book.

 Lynn's Review